Quantum Sphere-Packing Bounds with Polynomial Prefactors

+In Proposition \ref{prop:Esp} below, one has $E_\text{sp}(R) = +\infty$ for $R<C_{0,\mathscr{W}}$, and $E_\text{sp}(R) = 0$ as $R>C_\mathscr{W}$.
+Throughout this paper, we further assume that the considered c-q channel $\mathscr{W}$ satisfies $ C_{0,\mathscr{W}} < C_\mathscr{W}.$ We note that $C_{0,\mathscr{W}}$ gives an upper bound to the \emph{zero-error capacity} of the channel.
+For details, we refer the readers to Ref.~\cite{Dal13}.
 As we will show in Section \ref{sec:main}, the quantity $E_\text{sp}^{(2)} (R,P)$ plays a significant role in the connection between hypothesis testing and channel coding.
 Moreover, Proposition \ref{prop:saddle} below shows that the the optimizer in Eqs.~\eqref{eq:I2} and \eqref{eq:Esp2} forms a saddle-point.
 The proof closely follows Altu{\u{g}} and Wagner \cite[Proposition 1]{AW14}, and is given in Appendix \ref{app:saddle}.